Skip to the main content.

 • Lack of well-defined processes

-Thorough Program Management is extremely important, as program failure can lead to cost overruns, schedule delays, program cancellations, and loss of life/reputation, just to name a few.
+Thorough Program Management is critical, as program failure can lead to cost overruns, schedule delays, program cancellations, and loss of life/reputation, to name a few.

-We have found that the “Middle-Out” process, an Agile methodology, works very well to shorten the time required to develop the requirements for a system.
-This process depends upon using a robust, data-driven approach to capture and analyze the program and system data.
+We have found that the “Middle-Out” process, an Agile methodology, works very well to shorten the time required to develop a system's requirements.
+This process relies on a robust, data-driven approach to capture and analyze the program and system data.

 Middle-Out Process Timeline